PECOS-packages/PECOS/design/runtime-session-ownership.md

 This supersedes the earlier preference for a new owned-shot host as the first milestone.
 Retain that option only if a concrete future caller needs external suspension; live runtime snapshots are unnecessary here.
 The scoped recommendation is a source-based design assessment, not a production test result.
+The user approved this choice; the production milestone now implements it.
-Keep #827 draft and implementation paused until separate review resolves this choice.
+Keep #827 draft while evaluating the implemented slice.

 ## Concrete route back to Python sim(), after separate review